Documentation / GCS

 Google Cloud Storage

-• Create one IAM User with the Storage Option Admin role - you need a IAM user to get the key file to be able to upload the result from sitespeed.io.
+• Create an IAM User with the Storage Object Admin role - you need an IAM user to get the key file to be able to upload the result from sitespeed.io.

-• Create a bucket - setup one bucket per server that runs tests (then you are sure there will be no collides and it will be easier when you want to remove tests).
+• Create a bucket - set up one bucket per server that runs tests (then you are sure there will be no collisions, and it will be easier when you want to remove tests).

 • Add a lifecycle rule - you want to make sure you remove old result pages/videos/screenshots to save money.

 Do you need more help?
-First dive into the Google Cloud Storage docs then if it doesn’t help, create an issue and we can try to help you.
+First dive into the Google Cloud Storage docs, and if that doesn't help, create an issue and we can try to help you.

 To push the metrics to GCS you need the project id, the service account key file and your bucketname.
 You get the --gcs.projectID from your Google Cloud Platform project and the --gcs.key from your IAM User.
 The --gcs.bucketname is the name you picked for your bucket.

-Running on GCS you should also setup a URL to your GCS bucket, make sure that the name of the bucket is same as the domain name and make the content of the bucket publicly readable with --gcs.public true.
+Running on GCS, you should also set up a URL to your GCS bucket.
+Make sure that the name of the bucket is the same as the domain name and make the content of the bucket publicly readable with --gcs.public true.
 Or set up IAM permissions for the bucket.
-That way the annotation links in Graphite/InfluxDb will appear.
-You can then go from a result in Grafana to the actual HTML result.
+That way the annotation links in Graphite/InfluxDB will appear, and you can go from a result in Grafana to the actual HTML result.
 That is super useful when you want to understand a regression.

-Regardless if you have your own domain or not the --resultBaseURL option needs to be set and to also include the bucket name.
-Without a domain and a bucket called results the resultsBaseURL will be --resultBaseURL --resultBaseURL=https://storage.googleapis.com/results
+Regardless of whether you have your own domain or not, the --resultBaseURL option needs to be set and to also include the bucket name.
+Without a domain and a bucket called results, the resultBaseURL will be --resultBaseURL=https://storage.googleapis.com/results.

-Screenshots are by default png but you probably want them to be jpg: --screenshot.type jpg.
+Screenshots are PNG by default, but you probably want them to be JPG: --screenshot.type jpg.

-And then you should also make sure that all the result files (HTML/videos/screenshots) are removed from your local server and only exists on GCS.
+You should also make sure that all the result files (HTML/videos/screenshots) are removed from your local server and only exist on GCS.
 Add --gcs.removeLocalResult.